mckennapsean/dissertation/chapters/background.md

-By reflecting on our own design process, we identified a need for a process framework that balances the flexibility and actionability of models from the design community with the explicit outcomes and decisions necessary for visualization design.
+By reflecting on our own design process, we identified a need for a process framework that balances the flexibility and actionability of models from the design community with the explicit artifacts and decisions necessary for visualization design.
 We developed the
 design activity framework to overcome shortcomings in